33Ayushi/Titanic-Survival/README.md

 **[Tools and Libraries]**
 - **Purpose:** List tools and libraries used in the project for transparency and reproducibility.
 - **Activities:**
-  1. Mention Jupyter Notebook, Python libraries (NumPy, pandas, Matplotlib, scikit-learn, Seaborn).
+  1. Mention Jupyter Notebook, Python libraries (NumPy, pandas, Matplotlib, scikit-learn, Seaborn)

----

-**[Author]**
-- **Hello!** I am Ruby Poddar, a data science enthusiast, and I created this project to explore the Titanic dataset using various data science techniques and machine learning models.

----

 Sure, here's a concise installation guide for Jupyter Notebook and the required libraries (NumPy, pandas, Matplotlib, scikit-learn, Seaborn):